The Silver Brumby (novel): Critical reception

-The reviewer in The Bulletin had a few reservations about the book: "One has some doubts about the way the horses talk in it - Mrs. Mitchell, with her essentially realistic approach, hasn't set up quite the right climate of fantasy where this could be acceptable - and, with one brumby-hunt following another and the stallions incessantly fighting, it is a bit repetitive: but against that Mrs. Mitchell does know her country and does know her brumbies."
+The reviewer in The Bulletin had a few reservations about the book: "One has some doubts about the way the horses talk in it – Mrs. Mitchell, with her essentially realistic approach, hasn't set up quite the right climate of fantasy where this could be acceptable – and, with one brumby-hunt following another and the stallions incessantly fighting, it is a bit repetitive: but against that Mrs. Mitchell does know her country and does know her brumbies".

 Adaptation

-The novel was adapted for film in 1993, with the title altered to The Silver Stallion for the US market.
+The novel was adapted for the film in 1993, with the title altered to The Silver Stallion for the US market.
 The film was directed by John Tatoulis, from a script by Mitchell, Jon Stephens, and Tatoulis, and featured Caroline Goodall and Russell Crowe.

-The novel was also adapted as an animated television series in 1998; the series consisted of 39 25-minute episodes.
+The novel was also adapted as an animated television series in 1996; the series consisted of 39 25-minute episodes.
 The series was written by Judy Malmgren, Stephens, and Paul Williams, and featured Brett Climo, Rebecca Gibney and Rhys Muldoon in vocal roles.